Manuals

 • true: on, false: off

-Set second MADI port input/output:
+Set second MADI port input/output (:fabrik ONLY):

 • /KLANGfabrik/Hardware/SetMadiDirections i 2 b <mode>